Oil tanker crew ‘safe and accounted for’ after jet fuel released in collision

 “Our first priority is the safety of the people and environment.
 We will provide more updates as information becomes available.”

-So far, 32 casualties have been brought ashore – but some crew members are yet to be accounted for, a port boss said.
+So far, 32 casualties have been brought ashore, a port boss said.

 Lifeboats and a coastguard helicopter were called to the collision in the Humber Estuary just before 10am involving US-flagged tanker Stena Immaculate and Portuguese-registered container ship Solong.